opengovfoundation/madison/readme.md

 		* `brew install libyaml`
 		* Follow the homebrew instructions for enabling the extension
 1.  run `composer install` to install all composer packages
 1. 	copy `app/config/example_creds.yml` to `app/config/creds.yml` and add your mysql credentials
-1.  run `php artisan app:migrate` to create database schema
+1.  run `php artisan migrate` to create database schema

 ## How to help